 “For example, if you bend over and lift something that might be too heavy, you have a sudden ‘pulling’ in your back and then the next morning you wake up with your back stiff and sore, that would be an acute back pain.
 This type of pain can be effectively managed with treatment by a physical therapist by a chiropractor.
 They can also be treated with acupuncture.

 “Even though these guidelines are ‘new,’ we have been treating acute, subacute and chronic pain in a manner consistent with them for many years.
 I am a spine surgeon, but short of a fracture or severe nerve compression, I would never consider recommending surgery for a patient with acute back pain.
 There is a similar protocol for prescribing narcotic drugs.
-They are not first-line treatment for acute back pain.”
+They are not a first-line treatment for acute back pain.”

 Sciatica is Not Included in these Guidelines

 The condition of radicular lower back pain, which is often referred to as sciatica, is not included in these new guidelines.
 Dr. Hisey explained why.